iscc/iscc-crypto/README.md

 # ISCC - Crypto

-The `iscc-crypto` python package implements cryptography related functionalities of the ISCC Framework.
+The `iscc-crypto` python package implements cryptography related functionalities within the ISCC Framework.
 In particular this module provides functions to:

 - Ceate and manage cryptographic keys
-- Sign and verify ISCC metadata
+- Sign and timestamp JSON data
-- Create confidential statements and commitments
+- Verify signatures and timestamps

 # Quick Start